How To Create Father’s Day Email Campaigns That Boost Sales

 Sharing ideas

-One of the pain points you can work on during any holiday campaign is choosing gifts.
-Help your clients make a choice — tell them about bundles or give them a helpful gift guide.
 One great tactic for Father’s Day is creating a “typology” of dads with corresponding gift recommendations.
 No fathers are alike and their personalities are not reduced to the role of a father.
 Gift guides with a structure like this feel more personalized and nuanced — and they do a better job helping your customers.
 Here’s an awesome example from Italic.

 Source: Really Good Emails

 This email shows that you don’t have to come up with a complex, MBTI-like personality type system.
 Here, Italic highlighted three activity- and character-based types and gave a selection of items that your dad might need, for example, to work out.
 It’s a fun idea for a Father’s Day campaign — don’t be afraid to use this one!
+This idea can work for other holidays, for example, you can make a typology of mothers for Mother’s Day too.

-Another option for a gift guide is introducing a new item or a new collection and suggesting it as a gift.
+Another option for a gift guide is introducing a new item or a new collection and suggesting it to customers as a gift.
 Candylab did exactly that.

-Father's Day email from Candylab
+Father's Day email from Candylab with several featured collections

 Source: Really Good Emails

-Finally, the easiest gift guide option is simply making a list of most popular or best-reviewed items from your catalog.
+Finally, the easiest gift guide option is simply making a list of the most popular or best-reviewed items from your catalog.
 There are many examples — here’s one from Paige.

-Father's Day email from Paige
+Father’s Day email from Paige with product suggestions for Father’s Day

-Source: Mailcharts
+Source: MailCharts

-Father’s Day email from Yelp
+Father’s Day email from Yelp with ideas to celebrate Father’s Day

 Source: Really Good Emails